csci5117s24/pixel-pioneers-techshare/README.md

 Once you are done testing your script(s) and are ready to finalize them, you can create a versioned deployment.
 This deployment will not change as you update your script, so any users can continue to use a functioning version while you make updates to the code (the same reason you would want seperate production and development branches in GitHub).

-(Note: One thing I noticed here is that if you are using Chrome and your browser is signed in to a different account than you are using to create the script (accout 1 is signed into chrome but you signed into google drive with account 2), the deployment will just load infinitely.)
+(Note: One thing I noticed here is that if you are using Chrome and your browser is signed in to a different account than you are using to create the script, the deployment will just load infinitely.
+See [Common Issues](#common-issues).)

 ![script-deploy](/images/script-deploy.png)